sobolevn/awesome-cryptography/README.md

 - [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) - is a symmetric-key block cipher algorithm and U.S. government standard for secure and classified data encryption and decryption (also known as Rijndael).
 - [Blowfish](https://en.wikipedia.org/wiki/Blowfish_(cipher)) - is a symmetric-key block cipher, designed in 1993 by Bruce Schneier.
 Notable features of the design include key-dependent S-boxes and a highly complex key schedule.

+#### Asymmetric encryption

+- [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) is one of the first practical public-key cryptosystems and is widely used for secure data transmission.
+In RSA, this asymmetry is based on the practical difficulty of factoring the product of two large prime numbers, the factoring problem.

 #### Hash functions

 - [MD5](https://en.wikipedia.org/wiki/MD5) - is a widely used hash function producing a 128-bit hash value.
 MD5 was initially designed to be used as a cryptographic hash function, but it has been found to suffer from extensive vulnerabilities.
 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.